HubBucket-Team/gdc-docs/docs/Visualization_Documentation/ProjectDetailPage.md

 ### OncoGrid Options

 To facilitate readability and comparisons, drag-and-drop can be used to reorder the gene rows.
-Double clicking a row in the "# Cases Affected" bar at the right side of the graphic will bring the user to the respective [Gene Page](GeneEntity.md) page.
+Double clicking a row in the "# Cases Affected" bar at the right side of the graphic will bring the user to the respective [Gene Summary Page](GeneEntity.md) page.
 Hovering over a cell will display information about the mutation such as its ID, affected case, and biological consequence.
-Clicking on the cell will bring the user to the respective [Mutation Page](MutationEntity.md) page.
+Clicking on the cell will bring the user to the respective [Mutation Summary Page](MutationEntity.md) page.

 A tool bar at the top right of the graphic allows the user to export the data as a JSON object, PNG image, or SVG image.
 Seven buttons are available in this toolbar: